lukeflannigan/FitLife/README.md

 - Integrate macronutrient logging based on user food entries and connect this info to the main dashboard of the app.
 - Improve the workout logging library to store user's workouts across different days.

+**Jonas**:
+- Complete implementation of iCloud Drive.
+- Finalize icloud implementations to ensure usable device.
+- Implement beta testing to allow others to download the app (for class-wide demo)
+- Integrate various notification features.

 **Sam**:
 With Data Persistence I will be
 - Completing the Functionalities of Adding and Saving Food Entries.